strategineer/personal-website/content/blog/2024-10-23/index.md

 # Bangs

 A **bang** is a scene/moment/NPC that you've come up with and you know that you want to have your PCs encounter...
 Eventually.
-This is a simple but useful tool because the tabletop roleplaying experience by design makes it hard to predict exactly what's going to happen due to the unpredicatble nature of the dice and your players.
+This is a simple but useful tool because the tabletop roleplaying experience by design makes it hard to predict exactly what's going to happen due to the unpredictable nature of the dice and your players.

 Bangs allow me to prep particular scenes, whether they're combat encounters or first encounters with NPCs, putting them into a list that I can review before every session so that if the opportunity to bring a bang to life presents itself then I'll be ready to do so.